mpokrass/PSYCH350/lecture_notes.md

 Inaccurate and unflatttering portrayal of social activits as psychologically frustrated, alienated, or distrubed.

 In fact they may be more socially attuned.

+## Oct 31

+The mere existence of strain in the system does not necessarily cause social activisim.

+Americans greatly underestimate the magnitude of wealth inequality.
+Recruited a sample of participants - representative of population as a whole, surveyed to ask them what the distribution of wealth was, and what they thought it should be.
+Compared to actual distribution, heavier concentration of wealth in upper tax bracket than americans thought.
+Residual potential for them to perceive some need for change (estimated -> ideal) and moreover when you break it down, there is widespread consensus among many varying groups.

+Two ways to explain the lack of social activism:

+1. Americans underestimate how bad the situation is (but not sufficient to explain because still a gap between perceived and ideal)
+2. Mere perception of inequality is not enough, because how you explain/interpret the problem frames how we handle it.
+If it's framed as problematic, more likely to demand more action.

+-
+Social psychological accoutnts of construction of grievances

+Actual system strain or unjust conditions are insufficient to produce grievances.

+Actual conditions need to be subjectively interpreted as problematic to be experienced as grievances.

+Much of the work in social activism involves framing the grievances as problematic.

+There are different ways of framing grievances:

+- social relative deprivation (upwards comparisons to higher status groups)
+- temporal relative deprivation (upwards cmparisons to present/past conditions)
+- distributive justice grievances (inequity in resource allocation)
+- procedural justice grievances (construing the system as unresponsive to one's needs or perspectives)

+-
+Framing and "cognitive liberation"

+The emergence of a protest movement entails a transformation both of consciousness and behaviour.

+1. Diagnostic framing: identifying conditions as problematic and attributing problems to specific causes.
+Answers the questions: "what's wrong?
+Who's to blame?"
+Eg. Trump blaming Muslims
+2. Prognostic framing: outlining an agenda for how the identified problem can be remedied (answers the question: What is to be done?")
+3. Motivational framing - mobilizing frame supporters into action and sustaining their motivation in the face of obstacles (Answers the question "why me?").
+Eg sucicide bombers - "the ruling to kill Americans and their allies is an individual duty for every muslim who can do it"

+-
+Loss aversion (eg. loss if you don't take action) has a stronger affect than gaining something positive.

+There is an asymmetry in how we respond to gains vs losses.
+A loss has greater psychic impact than a foregone gain of the same magnitude.

+Imagine there is a new tax policy that the gov't is implementing, more support for families with children.
+Redirect some resources to families with children.
+Frame in two ways:

+1. Childless surchage (loss) frame: no children pays a surcharge of $X
+2. Child bonus (gain) frame: gets bonus of $X

+More unfairness rating when cost to non-parents, fine when bonus to parents (neutral).

+-
+Most easy to mobilize is the NIMBY social movement (not in my backyard, eg. wind farm near residential community, or waste disposal center, or homeless shelters).
+Emphasized threatened losses and disruptions to the community.
+"Everyone thought we couldn't fight the salvation army because it is good.
+But you can make anything look bad."

+Salvation army's counter framing: redirected attention away from homeless men to homeless women and children who would be served by the shelter.

+Goals of progressive movements often involve threatening to disrupt the quotidian.
+Also protest actions themselves often directly disrupt routines in order to draw attention to social problems (eg. sit ins, boycotts)

+Paradox: disrupting the status quo evoked epistemic and existential threats that usually motivate people to defent the system.
+Thus progressive movements are inclined to provoke a reactionary public backlash.

+For radicals, need to frame protest to avoid provoking reactionary backlash.
+Eg. Toronto G20 protests.